-The island of Key West Florida is about 129 miles southwest of Miami along U.S.-1, the Overseas Highway.
+Key West, Florida is about 129 miles southwest of Miami along US Highway 1, the Overseas Highway.

-It's 106 miles north-northeast of Havana, Cuba as the crow flies or the raft floats.
+It is also 106 miles north-northeast of Havana, Cuba as the crow flies.

-That sounds pretty close to places you've heard of, but Key West is light years away from any other place most folks have visited.
+That sounds pretty close to places you've heard of, but Key West is light years away in culture and history from almost any other place most folks have visited.

 This earlier isolation and current end of the road status gives Key West Florida its romantic bohemian flavor today.